jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) if the requirement to disclose information is under section 17, by the date that is the later of the following:
     (i) the date that is given by the Commissioner in the request for disclosure of the information:
     (ii) the date that is 28 days after the date of the request by the Commissioner for disclosure of the information:
-  (c) if the requirement to disclose information is under section 17A or section 18, by the date on which the Court requires the production of information:
+  (c) if the requirement to disclose information is under section 17A or section 18, by the date on which the court requires the production of information:
   (d) if the requirement to disclose information is under section 19, by the date on which the Commissioner requires the production of information:
   (e) if the requirement to disclose information is under a discovery obligation, by the date by which the discovery obligation requires the disclosure of information.
 (5) If a tax advisor acting on behalf of a person claims that a book or document is a tax advice document for the person, the claim must include written confirmation from the tax advisor that the tax advisor is authorised to act on behalf of the person for the purposes of sections 20C to 20G.